xmironov/neutron-net/README.md

 A lightweight tool to analyse neutron reflectivity curves and generate initial GenX fits.

 ## About The Project
+A neural network based tool for automatic estimation of thin film thicknesses and scattering length densities from neutron reflectivity curves of systems containing up to two layers on top of a substrate.
+Raw instrument data (in our case from the OFFSPEC Neutron Reflectometer) is processed and passed through the neural networks to produce layer parameter predictions.
+These predictions are then fed into GenX, and serve as initial "guesses" for further optimisation to yield a model that likely describes a given sample.
+All that is required from the end user is opening the fitting software and pressing the "fit", and "simulate" buttons.

-A neural network based tool for automatic estimation of thin film thicknesses and scattering length densities from neutron reflectivity curves.
-The project was motivated by the desire to enable on-experiment analysis of reflectivity data, informing choices about changing experiment conditions or samples in operando.
+The project was motivated by the desire to enable on-experiment analysis of reflectivity data, informing choices about changing experiment conditions or samples <em>in operando</em>.

 ### Built With
 * TensorFlow Keras